gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

   - Vocabulary: ["annual", "application", "appointment", "attendee", "conference", "design", "digital", "dog", "gain", "hardware", "health", "help", "innovation", "insight", "latest", "management", "new", "owner", "pet", "schedule", "showcase", "software", "technology", "track", "vet"]

- ■ Summarize the frequencies of words:
+ ■ Summarizing the frequencies of words:

     We count how many times the words appear.
 Create list with unique words (aka. a set) and save the frequency of the words (how many times they appear in the document).
     We can see that we ordered the words in alhpabetical order: this descriptor removes this information.